nickwalton/VehicleDetectionAndTracking/README.md

 ### Vehicle Detection

 #### Sliding Window
 Now we have a classifier that can take images and decide whether they are cars or not.
 But there is often multiple cars in an image and we need to know where the car is in the image.
 To do that we can implement a sliding window approach to look for where the cars are located.
 To do that I set up several sliding windows that search at different scales and different locations in the image.
 In general larger windows are used closer to the observing vehicle and smaller windows farther from the it.
+This section is implemented in cells five and six of my IPython notebook.

 This was one of the most difficult sections for me.
 I had to spend a signifcant amount of time playing with the size, overlap and number of sliding windows to be able to get somewhat reliable detection.